13th February 2024 – Version 1.11

-(a) Where we hold money for you in our client account, then we will account to you for a fair and reasonable rate of interest on that money in accordance with the current Solicitors’ Accounts Rules 2019 – see particularly Rules 7.1 and 7.2 (except where clients have specifically agreed to waive their entitlement to interest under those Rules).
+(a) Where we hold money for you in our client account, then we will account to you for a fair and reasonable rate of interest on that money in accordance with the current Solicitors Accounts Rules 2019 – see particularly Rules 7.1 and 7.2 (except where clients have specifically agreed to waive their entitlement to interest under those Rules).

-(c) Interest is calculated monthly on cleared funds and is paid at the end of a case.
+(c) Interest is calculated monthly on cleared funds and is paid at the conclusion of a case.

 (f) A client can, by written agreement with us, come to a different arrangement in relation to interest on client monies and you should discuss this with the person handling your matter.

 We will on giving you reasonable notice be free to refuse to act or to continue acting, in particular if: –